 Figure 14 and Figure 15 below visualize the climate security risk scores of countries with regards to landslides.
-China, Indonesia, and India represent the countries with the highest landslide security risk, with Indonesia having the highest probability and China the highest potential impact.
-Afghanistan, Nepal, Pakistan, and the Philippines also demonstrate relatively high landslide security risk.
+China, Indonesia, and India represent the countries with the highest landslide security risk, with China having both the highest potential impact and probability.
+Afghanistan, Colombia and Bangladesh also demonstrate relatively high landslide security risk.